 • The Financial Awareness Counseling Tool is interactive loan counseling with topics ranging from managing a budget to avoiding loan default (under Complete Counseling link).

-• The Repayment Estimator allows borrowers compare estimated monthly payments.
+• The Repayment Estimator allows borrowers to compare estimated monthly payments.

-Sign in at StudentLoans.gov, using a federal PIN, date of birth and Social Security number to use these tools.
+Sign in at StudentLoans.gov, using a federal PIN, date of birth and Social Security number to access these tools.

 The federal government sponsors several low-interest loan programs to help students pay for college and the Office of Financial Aid administers these programs for U-M students.